dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 Note the name of the single pod currently running the app: **file-uploader-1-k2v0d**.
 The container called `file-uploader-1-build` is the builder container that deployed the application and it has already terminated.

+!!!
+Note
+    The exact name of the pod will be different in your environment.

 &#8680; Log into the application pod via a remote session (using the name noted earlier):

     oc rsh file-uploader-1-k2v0d